Asylum seekers can now apply for and renew work permits online!

 - To apply for your first work permit as an asylum seeker, you do NOT have to pay any application fee, whether you are filing by mail or online.

-- To renew your work permit as an asylum seeker online, you must pay the $410 fee by credit card, debit card, prepaid card, or bank account withdrawal.
-The cost is the same if you file by mail.
-However, when you file by mail, if you cannot afford the $410 fee, you also have an option to request a fee waiver.
+- To renew your work permit as an asylum seeker online, you must pay the fee by credit card, debit card, prepaid card, or bank account withdrawal.
+The fee is currently $410.
+But on April 1, 2024, it will increase to $470 if you file online or $520 if you file by mail.
+However, when you file by mail, if you cannot afford the filing fee, you also have an option to request a fee waiver.
 Unfortunately, you cannot apply for a fee waiver online at this time.

 These categories of evidence are required for all asylum seekers: